10 – Onie

-Over a two-year period from 1967 to 1969, the band released five studio albums.
-The group also released a dozen singles, a few live albums and a series of compilation records.
-It’s amazing how bands in the 1960’s released so much music in such a short period of time.
-Groups like The Beatles, The Rolling Stones, and many others were constantly releasing singles or full length albums every couple of months.
+The band released five studio albums over two years, from 1967 to 1969.
+The group also released a dozen singles, a few live albums, and a series of compilation records.
+It’s amazing how bands in the 1960s released so much music in such a short period.
+Groups like The Beatles, The Rolling Stones, and many others constantly released singles or full-length albums every few months.
 The band broke up in 1970.
-However, thirty one years later, the band reunited and began releasing albums once again.
-A few key members passed away in the 2010’s most notably bassist Mark Tulin.
+However, thirty-one years later, the band reunited and began releasing albums once again.
+A few key members passed away in the 2010s, most notably bassist Mark Tulin.
 This article will take a look at the Electric Prunes Songs released during their late 1960’s period and the reunion period.

 # 10 – Onie

-We start our Top 10 Electric Prunes songs lust with this tender grooving ballad form the band’s debut album.
+We start our Top 10 Electric Prunes songs list with this tender, grooving ballad from the band’s debut album.
 The song was listed as the third track on the record.
-It was written by Annette Tucker and Nancie Mantz who were not members of the band but rather a professional songwriting team that wrote for a multitude of artists including Frank Sinatra and the Jackson Five.
+It was written by Annette Tucker and Nancie Mantz, who were not members of the band but rather a professional songwriting team that wrote for a multitude of artists, including Frank Sinatra and the Jackson Five.

 # 9 – Lost Dreams